viant/endly/doc/udf/README.md

 }
 ```

-**Data Embedding**
+**Data Substitution**
-Another way of consuming UDF is via reference in data itself, in that case just use $ in front of UDF name followed by parameters.
+Another way of consuming UDF is via reference in data itself, in that case just use $ in front of UDF name followed by (parameters).
 In data substitution case if UDF returns error data will NOT be expanded with corresponding UDF.

 @user.json